 - primary forest

-We use two different methods for this, each focuses on different niches.
+We use two different methods for this; each focuses on different niches.
 One is transect surveys, volunteers walk along set 250m transects identifying all reptiles and amphibians seen.
-The second is plot searches, during these volunteers actively search through a pre-defined plot looking for cryptic species.
+The second is plot searches, during which volunteers actively search through a pre-defined plot looking for cryptic species.

-- Bird survey – We conduct bird population surveys on the coast, in plantations and in the forest.
+- Bird survey – We conduct bird population surveys on the coast, in plantations, and in the forest.
 Point counts are conducted where birds are identified both visually and vocally.
-This survey allows us to study the seasonal occupancy, habitat preferences and provide updated data on the endemic bird species present on Nosy Komba.
+This survey allows us to study the seasonal occupancy, habitat preference, and provide updated data on the endemic bird species present on Nosy Komba.